my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 På den ene siden …, mens på den annen siden … (it is often used as på den andre siden; used more in spoken language)

+Selv om noen mener at …, tror jeg at … (Even if some believe that ..., I think that ... 表转折，表对比)

 Til slutt … Kort oppsummert … Som nevnt tidligere … Alt i alt mener jeg at …

+Det er min personlig mening om dette spørsmålet.